-This is a complete revised edition of the Officer Training Manual (OTM), produced by the Education and Training Committee.
+This is a complete revised edition of the National Association of Postal Supervisors (NAPS) Officer Training Manual (OTM), produced by the Education and Training Committee.
 It is designed as a permanent reference work for the officers of a NAPS branch.
 Although many of the procedures described in later sections will never change, updates, if necessary, will be made.